 In a medium mixing bowl, add the egg and whisk with a fork.
-Using the fork, toss in the the topping ingredients and mix until everything is crumbly.
+Using the fork, toss in the flour, sugar, salt, cinnamon, and about 1 tablespoon of the melted butter and mix until everything is crumbly.
 (It should not be dry or mushy.)
-Sprinkle flour-egg mixture all over fruit — it will feel like a lot, but get it all in there — then drizzle the whole thing as evenly as possible with melted butter.
+Using your hands sprinkle flour-egg mixture all over fruit pressing it into crevices — it will feel like a lot, but get it all in there — then drizzle the whole thing as evenly as possible with rest of the melted butter.

 Bake at 350°F for 1 hour.
 Let it cool slightly so it sets.
 Serve with vanilla ice cream.